DomoApps/domo-phoenix/domoapp-starter/README.md

 ```bash
 npm start
 ```
 Check that the server is running by going to [localhost:8080](http://localhost:8080) in your browser.
+You should see "DomoApp Starter" if it is running correctly.

 ### Edit index.html
-Open `index.html` in your prefered IDE or text editor Change the html in the `body` to 'Hello Word'
+- Open `index.html` in the `domoapp-starter` folder in your prefered IDE or text editor
+- Change the HTML in the `body` to 'Hello Word'
-Go to back to [localhost:8080](http://localhost:8080) to see that the App changed
+- Go to back to [localhost:8080](http://localhost:8080) to see that the App changed (`npm start` should still be running)

+### Find your dataset id
+*Instructions on how to get the id go here.
+You can find it in Domo datacenter*

 ### Create your App's manifest